PinkYuDeer/wthaigd/README.md

 * Users can earn points and enjoy visual effects upon completing tasks as motivation.
 * It provides features compatible with Better Quest.

-## Achievements So Far
+## Achievements
-* Functionality for creating new folders
-* The "wishful thinking" feature
+* Implemented the feature to create new folders.
+* Introduced a "drawing pie" functionality.
-* Successful entry into the game
+* Successfully entered the game environment.
-* First custom items, blocks, high-resolution textures, recipes, and fuels
+* Developed the first custom items, blocks, high-resolution textures, recipes, and fuels.
-* Localization language files
+* Localized language files for better accessibility.
-* Command-based functionalities: easy creation, modification, and deletion of work items
+* Enabled simple task creation, modification, and deletion through commands.
-* Completed testing on configuration files along with file management and player status utility classes
+* Completed and tested configuration files along with file management and player status utility classes.
-* Data structure design completed; data entities created according to design specifications
+* Designed data structures and implemented data entities according to that design.
-* Functions related to database operations in SQLHelper: table creation as well as insertions, deletions, updates & queries
+* Added functions related to database operations in SQLHelper: creating tables as well as adding, deleting, modifying, and querying records.
+* Created a shortcut key for opening the GUI interface.

 ## Future Plans
+* Design a user-friendly GUI interface for tasks.
-* Set work item statuses via commands: priority levels, states of completion relationships between parent-child work items; completion time; creation time; responsible parties; followers etc.
+* Set up task statuses including priority levels, states, parent-child relationships among tasks, completion times, creation times as well as responsible parties and followers.
-* Design GUI interface for work items
-* Support hotkeys for opening work items
-* Enhance functionality of work items—such as periodic automatic creation
+* Enhance task functionalities such as periodic automatic task creation.
-* Adaptation for multiplayer mode
+* Adapt features for multiplayer mode.
-* Transforming work items into mind maps,Gantt charts boards,and timeline boards (basic implementation)
+* Transform tasks into mind maps or Gantt charts along with timeline boards (basic implementation).
-* Compatibility with Better Quest while reasonably selecting task projects enabling synchronized teamwork
+* Integrate with Better Quest in a reasonable manner to select mission projects effectively while enabling synchronized teamwork.
-* Provide positive feedback effects upon task completion including visual effects,sound alerts,and point rewards
+* Provide positive feedback effects upon task completion including visual effects, auditory prompts, and point rewards.
-* Refactor UI interface of work items ensuring more appealing displays
+* Refactor the UI of work items to achieve more visually appealing presentations.
-* Ensure compatibility with higher versions
+* Ensure compatibility with higher versions.

 ## License
 This project follows the GNU General Public License v3.0.
 For further details please refer to the [LICENSE](./LICENSE) file.